XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Related Work

 \textbf{Prompt Engineering Methods.} Prompt engineering methods leverage the inherent capabilities of models to guide LLMs in generating diverse SQL queries by optimizing prompts \cite{dong2023c3, DAIL, chasesql, dinsql}.
 These methods are typically employed out-of-the-box on closed-source models with a vast number of parameters, such as GPT-4\cite{gpt4} and Gemini\cite{gemini15}.
-Some approaches based on in-context learning address various stages of the workflow, including schema linking\cite{chess, distillery}, SQL generation \cite{supersql}, and SQL refinement\cite{dinsql, macsql, xie2024decomposition}, by designing question/task decomposition\cite{macsql}, demonstration selection\cite{mcssql}, chain-of-thought reasoning\cite{10.5555/3600270.3602070}, and multi-agent processing within the prompts.
-To enhance performance, an effective strategy is to generate multiple candidate SQL queries through different prompt designs and subsequently select the best one \cite{mcssql, chasesql}.
+Some approaches based on in-context learning address various stages of the workflow, including schema linking\cite{chess, distillery}, SQL generation \cite{supersql}, and SQL refinement\cite{dinsql, macsql, xie2024decomposition}, by designing question/task decomposition, demonstration selection\cite{mcssql}, chain-of-thought reasoning\cite{10.5555/3600270.3602070}, and multi-agent processing within the prompts \cite{macsql}.
+Regarding schema linking, a common objective in prior work is to prune the database schema to a single, most-relevant subset.
+This includes modern LLM-based methods (e.g., CHESS \cite{chess}, CHASE-SQL \cite{chasesql}, OpenSearch-SQL \cite{opensearch}) and earlier sophisticated systems that use dedicated classifiers (e.g., RESDSQL \cite{RESDSQL}).
+Even within the fine-tuning paradigm, methods like CodeS \cite{codes} tackle schema linking, albeit by integrating it into a monolithic model.
+While their techniques vary, their goal is a single optimized schema for a single generator.
+In stark contrast, our Schema Filter's objective is to iteratively generate a diverse set of complementary schemas (e.g., a high-precision and a high-recall schema).
+This diversity is purpose-built to provide robust inputs for our downstream multiple SQL generation module. \\ To further enhance performance, an effective strategy is to generate multiple candidate SQL queries through different prompt designs and subsequently select the best one \cite{mcssql, chasesql}.
 However, these methods rely solely on prompt design, which presents challenges related to the sensitivity of LLMs to prompts, potentially compromising the quality and robustness of SQL generation, along with incurring significant inference overhead.
 In contrast, our approach effectively mitigates these problems by constructing different high-accuracy fine-tuned SQL generation models.

 \textbf{Fine-tuning Methods.} The fine-tuning methods can align objectives in models with fewer parameters, allowing the fine-tuned models to demonstrate improved controllability in generating SQL queries \cite{codes, dts_sql, momq2024, yang2024synthesizing, tkde10930803}.
 Additionally, this method offers lower inference overhead and enhanced data privacy protection.
 Recently, CodeS\cite{codes} has been trained on a large corpus related to SQL, aimed at improving the general Text-to-SQL performance of smaller models.
 DTS-SQL\cite{dts_sql} introduces a two-stage supervised fine-tuning method that decomposes the task into two simpler components: schema linking and SQL generation.
 Yang et al. \cite{yang2024synthesizing} constructed the SENSE model by fine-tuning it on synthesized robust data and applying Direct Preference Optimization \cite{dpo} on weak data.
 Despite these advancements, these methods exhibit limited performance and often struggle in more challenging scenarios or benchmarks.